-Obviously, there’s no excuse for taking out your emotions on a partner.
+Obviously, there’s no excuse for taking out your negative emotions on a partner.
 But taking the time to dig in and discover what’s really going on in your heart gives you the ability to learn from your experience.

 Make an Action Plan

 Now that you know what prompted you to lean into negativity, make a plan to overcome it.
 For example, if jealousy was the reason you spent the afternoon tearing down a co-worker, think about what you could do differently.

 You could start by creating a positive mantra like, “I release all jealousy and resentment toward my co-worker.
 Instead, I embrace the fact that there is enough positive attention to go around.”